-- To gain political commitment to delivering universal access to rehabilitation to meet needs
+- to gain political commitment to delivering universal access to rehabilitation to meet needs

 The rehabilitation issue

 While there are excellent examples of rehabilitation services, they are not consistently available.
-Services are often not joined up between acute, residential and home settings, so people can easily be lost to the system.
+Services are often not joined up between acute, residential and home settings, so people can easily be lost in the system.

 Where people can access services, they often have to wait too long, making rehabilitation more difficult or less effective.

-There is also poor awareness of the benefits of rehabilitation among the public, health care professionals and commissioners.
+There is also poor awareness of the benefits of rehabilitation among the public, healthcare professionals and commissioners.